 So what does a stay-at-home slash work-from-home mom do when it’s raining and her kid is driving her bonkers?
 I pull out my biggest pot and we make stew.
 Octavian loved it!
 Sadly, he won’t touch it now that it’s all cooked and looking delicious, but he did learn all about the veggies.
 Plus, it takes close to no time to throw together, perfect for a short toddler attention span.

-1 small to medium butternut squash, peeled, seeded and chopped into small cubes
+- 1 butternut squash - peeled, seeded and chopped into small cubes

 - Heat 2 tablespoons of olive oil over medium to high heat in a large dutch oven or soup pot.
 Saute the onion for 2-3 minutes, or until just turning translucent.
 Stir in the minced garlic and saute for an additional minute.
 Add the butternut squash, celery, carrots, parsnip and tomatoes.
 Mix well.
 Sprinkle with salt and pepper and allow vegetables to cook for a few minutes before adding the remaining ingredients except for the lentils.

 - Bring the pot of vegetables to a boil and reduce heat to low.
 Add the lentils, mix well and cover.
 Allow the lentils and vegetables to cook for at least 1 hour to 1 hour and 30 minutes or until lentils and vegetables are fully cooked.